Hemideina femorata: Predators, parasites and diseases

-Major threats to weta include short tailed bats, birds, and reptiles such as lizards and tuataras.
-Birds that tend to eat this weta include the kiwi, robin, tomtit and ruru.
+Major threats to wētā include short tailed bats, birds, and reptiles such as lizards and tuatara.
+Birds that tend to eat this wētā include the kiwi, robin, tomtit and ruru.
 Other introduced threats include cats, hedgehogs, rats and mustelids.
-Another major threat is humans as they tend to destroy the habitat of the weta.
-These weta tend to avoid locations where spiders are present.
-The Canterbury tree weta also have a tendency to avoid slugs.
+Another major threat is humans as they tend to destroy the habitat of the wētā.
+These wētā tend to avoid locations where spiders are present.
+The Canterbury tree wētā also have a tendency to avoid slugs.